 You can take a look at the supply list and each lesson’s featured herbs here:

 The course is designed so that you can work at your own pace, without ever feeling rushed.
-Lessons will appear weekly beginning Tuesday, March 29, on a private, password-protected website.
-All 10 lessons will remain there until July 29.
-During those four months, you have access to the lessons anytime you wish to work on them.
+Lessons appear on a private, password-protected website.
+All 10 lessons will remain there for a full year from your start date.
+During that time, you have access to the lessons anytime you wish to work on them.
 Feel free to take a week off (or even a month) for other activities.
 You’ll still have plenty of time to complete the course.
 Each lesson will include:

 - My video demo with step-by-step guidance for each new technique